 Students will submit digital images of all artwork to be exhibited.
 These files will serve as records and will be made available in an online version of the exhibition.

-Students wishing to include an installation in their body of work must submit a proposal to Director, with approval from professor.
-Proposal forms are available and should be submitted via Canvas.
+Students wishing to include an installation in their body of work must submit a proposal to the Martin Museum Director, with approval from professor.
+Proposal forms are available and should be submitted via the Martin Museum website.